WemimoAdewale/alx-system_engineering-devops/README.md

-script that changes working directory
+script that displays the current directory in a long format